 Under the Regulatory Reform (Fire Safety) Order 2005, often referred to simply as the FSO, the person in control of fire safety is known as the ‘responsible person’.
 If more than one individual could be regarded as the responsible person, they will share the responsibility equally, working together to find solutions to potential problems.
 This is likely to be applicable on shared premises, where the landlord is responsible, as well as the owner of each business.

-For clarity among your employees on what to do in a fire, it is advisable to put together your own fire safety plan.
+For clarity among your employees on what to do in a fire, it is advisable to create a fire safety plan.
 In this, you should provide a basic map of the building with each floor included, an indication of every possible exit, the desirable method of escaping the building in the event of a fire, and a designated meeting place away from the premises.

 You may also wish to include additional information in your fire safety plan, such as: